wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+Update now for 100% compatibility with WordPress v3.6.0.
+Includes 3 bug fixes - 3 New 3RD Party Contact form features, 1 new Default Form feature.

 = 1.0.3 =
 Important Update!
 Major bug fix.
 Please upgrade to this version now to fix this and have support added for special characters, Cyrillic Symbols and Chinese Characters.

 = 1.0.1 =
 Update your plugin now for 3 Bug Fixes to initial release.